The Muslim Belief in Angels

 The world of angels is that miraculous world all mankind, Muslims and non-Muslims, receive with a deep feeling of dazzle and wonder.
 It is that amazing world that induces our imagination and inspires poets and writers over the ages.
 Muslims’ thoughts about angels should be committed to what Allah (SWT) and His Messenger (PBUH) informed us about the world of angels.
 In Islam, it is wrongful to attribute false features to angels such as describing them of being females or children.

 “And they make into females angels who themselves serve Allah.
 Did they witness their creation?
 Their evidence will be recorded, and they will be called to account!”

 Angels in Islam are luminous servants of Allah (SWT) that are highly purified and impeccable.
 According to Islamic knowledge, angels were created from light.
 No one knows their huge number except the Creator (SWT), and they are not classified as masculine or feminine.
 They do not eat, drink or reproduced like mankind and Jinn.
 Angels have no lower desires and they have no free will to choose between right or wrong deeds such as humans or Jinn; they were created mainly to worship Allah (SWT) continuously and comply with His commands with no feelings of tiresome or boredom.

-Angels in Quran are described of having wings; some of them have two wings, others have three or four.
+Angels in the Quran are described as having wings; some of them have two wings, others have three or four.

-There are also indicators in Quran that angels are described of surpassing beauty.
-We all know the story of Joseph (Yusuf) in Quran and how he was described of having the beauty and glory of a blessed angel.
+There are also indicators in Quran that angels are described as surpassing beauty.
+We all know the story of Joseph (Yusuf) in the Quran and how he was described as having the beauty and glory of a blessed angel.